 Our goal is for each artisan to obtain increased independence in a workplace setting and to sustain performance, thus enhancing the likelihood of gaining further meaningful employment, if they so choose.

 Our Artisans learn a variety of transferrable skills:

-- light manufacturing (heat embosser, hydraulic press and laser etcher)
+- light manufacturing (heat embosser, hydraulic press, heat press and laser etcher)

 - product development (jewelry, clothing, home goods)

 - inventory management (stock taking, packaging and pricing)